edgamat/edgamat.github.io/_posts/2020/04/2020-04-12-Functional-Architecture-Is-It-The-Answer.md

 - Code that makes decisions (the tennis balls)
 - Code that acts on those decisions

 **Code that makes decisions** should be expressed as pure functions, wherever possible.
-This is ths most important code in your application; it's what makes your application work value to the project stakeholders.
+This is ths most important code in your application; it's what makes your application worth value to the project stakeholders.
 You want to make it as easy to understand and test as possible.

 **Code that acts on those decisions** converts the output from the pure functions into the observable behavior of your application.
 Namely, data in the database and interactions in the application UI.